 The financial side of things can seem a little complicated so before your interview it's a good idea to gain an overview of any postgraduate loans, scholarships/bursaries, Research Council grants, employer sponsorship etc. so you can briefly discuss this.
 Having a handle on this aspect also shows the interviewer that you're well organised.

 If you plan to work throughout your studies, don't be afraid to mention this.
-It won't reflect badly on your application and if offered a place on the course you'll be able to get help and support.
+It won't reflect badly on your application, in fact it can demonstrate your determination and hard-working nature.
+If offered a place on the course you'll be able to get help and support.

 What questions do you have for me, or about the course or university?